 Stay up to date with Disney Cruise Line’s latest cancellations here.

 Scarlet Lady will now sail from PortMiami on May 9, 2021 and Valiant Lady on November 14, 2021.
-We our keeping our fingers crossed that we get to test out this new brand soon!

 So, the million dollar question- When Will We Actually Cruise Again?
 Do you have any cruises booked in 2021?
 Drop us an anchor below to share your thoughts and predictions on the resumption of cruising in the United States this year.